Python SDK

 Wrap SDK calls in try/except to handle API and validation errors.

-from wowsql import WowSQLClient, WowSQLError
+from WowSQL import WowSQLClient, WowSQLError

 try: